8 boss disc jockeys of the 1960s. Did you listen to any of them?

 5. Robert W. Morgan

 Of all the boss DJs of the 1960s, Morgan was arguably the bossiest.
 He lead the team of "Boss Jocks" at KHJ-AM in L.A. and would kick off each broadcast with a cry of, "Good morning, Boss Angeles!"
-Morgan nabbed Billboard's award for Air Personality of the Year in 1967, and two years later co-produced and narrated and co-produced the first ever rock & roll documentary, History of Rock and Roll.
+Morgan nabbed Billboard's award for Air Personality of the Year in 1967, and two years later co-produced and narrated the first ever rock & roll documentary, History of Rock and Roll.

 Image: DJ Master Control